imAIgene-Dream3D/BGT/README.md

 ```bash
 Rscript /path/to/TimepointGraph/Timepoint_graph.R -c </Path/to/BGT/config_template.yml> -f
 ```
 The `-f` flag forces the re-import and processing of data even if the output files already exist.
-Optionally, use `-t` to specify an RDS file containing processed "classified_tcell_track_data.rds" file, if not already included in the BGT config.
+Optionally, use `-t` to specify an RDS file containing the processed "classified_tcell_track_data.rds" file, if not already included in the BGT config.

 ***To run from RStudio:***

-**Step 1:** For a demo run, use the [T cell behavioral dynamics](/scripts/TimepointGraph/timepoint_graph.R).
+**Step 1:** use the [T cell behavioral dynamics](/scripts/TimepointGraph/timepoint_graph.R) for a demo run.
 Adjust the path to your **BGT config** on [line 18](/scripts/TimepointGraph/timepoint_graph.R#L18) if you're using a different data folder or config file.

 ***Output Files***